rkuma183/wilsonmar.github.io/_posts/2016-10-29-raspberry.md

 These only need to be done once.

+The following defines the script that runs to do all of them at one run.

+TODO: Create a "configurator" UI to select items to include or exclude in the script.

-Some configurations can be done in the GUI, but we prefer to use a command line so that they can be added to a script later on.
+Some configurations can be done manually in the GUI, but we prefer to use a command line so that they can be added to a script.

 ### User home folder

 0. Create a /home/pi folder.

-   The Raspian image starts out empty, without the usual dot files in other Linux distributions.
+   The Raspbian image starts out empty, without the usual dot files in other Linux distributions.

    <pre><strong>